Skip to main content

 The hardness of a mineral relates to its weakest bond strength.
 So, because bonds are usually not the same in all directions in minerals, hardness may vary depending on the direction a mineral is scratched.
 In kyanite, for example, hardness varies from 4½ to 6½ depending on the direction of the scratch test.
 In most minerals, however, hardness is about the same in all directions.
 While the general relationship between hardness and bond strength is known, mineralogists have difficulty predicting hardness for complex atomic structures.
 For some simple ionic compounds, however, theoretical calculations match measurements well.
 Minerals with high density, highly charged ions, small ions, or covalent bonding tend to be hardest.

-This page titled 3.5.3: Hardness is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.5.3: Hardness is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.